heytdep/heytdep/README.md

 - 📈  **Cryptocurrencies** &#8594; I've been learning and still am to develop on the Network Cryptos provide.
 Currently on Stellar ⭐.
 Also, I'm learning and applying Technical Analysis of Chart patterns.
 - 🐞  **Security Research** &#8594; I've also had a good experience with Web/Mobile/API security research.
 That's because I sometimes enjoy doing Bug Bounties.
 See the companies that acknowledged and rewarded my security research [here](#Acknowledgments)

-🌱  I've been learning for a while about code optimization and disassembly, and I still am
+🌱  I've been learning for a while about code optimization and disassembly, and I still am.

 ### 🔭  Current Projects